JayeshLohar/Tree-Linux-Command/README.md

 To run the code : ./tree OPTION FOLDERNAME

-Try './tree --help' to understand bc
+Try './tree --help' to understand tree

   ------- Listing options -------